 An unofficial count estimates that Ireland has more than 1,000 castles.
 Scattered throughout the country, most of the medieval castles were built as defensive homes by the island’s most powerful families.
 Unfortunately, most of the castles were abandoned and left to lie as ruins.
 However, many of the fortified palaces have been restored to their former glory and can be explored by visitors.
-Whether you want to seek out deserted countryside homes, kiss the Blarney stone, or sleep in luxury — here are the best castles in Ireland:
+Whether you want to seek out deserted countryside homes, kiss the Blarney stone, get married in Ireland, or simply sleep in luxury — here are the best castles in Ireland:

 Bunratty Castle: Co.
 Clare, Ireland